 Wherever pre-existing consultations or permits are present, they will be reviewed to determine if the consultations/permits are still valid or if a re-initiation of the consultations is necessary.
 Implementing Trustees are required to implement alternative-specific mitigation measures (including BMPs) identified in the RP/EA and completed consultations/permits.
 Oversight, provided by the Implementing Trustees, would conduct due diligence with regard to ensuring no unanticipated effects to listed species and habitats occur, including ensuring that BMPs are implemented and continue to function as intended.
 As noted above, pursuant to the Coastal Zone Management Act of 1972, federal activities must be consistent to the maximum extent practicable with the federally approved coastal management programs for states where the activities would affect a coastal use or resource.
-Federal Trustees are submitting consistency determinations for state review coincident with public review of this document.
+Federal Trustees submitted a consistency determination for state review and received a consistency determination from the State on December 3, 2018.

 Federal environmental compliance responsibilities and procedures would follow the Trustee SOPs, which are laid out in Section 9.4.6 of that document.
 Following these SOPs, the Implementing Trustees for each alternative would ensure that the status of environmental compliance (e.g., completed versus in progress) is tracked through the Restoration Portal.
 The Implementing Trustees would keep a record of compliance documents (e.g., ESA letters, permits) and ensure that they are submitted for inclusion in the Administrative Record.
 Additional information specific to each preferred alternative regarding the environmental compliance requirements and their status are provided in the project-specific descriptions earlier in this chapter.
-Status of environmental compliance by statute and project will be provided in the Final RP/EA.
+The status of environmental compliance by statute and project is provided below in section 4.15.2.